Kafala system: Workers' rights under kafala

-Countries that ended the Kafala system
+Per country

 Bahrain

 In 2009, Bahrain was the first country in the Gulf Cooperation Council (GCC) to repeal the kafala system.
 In a public statement, the Labour Minister likened the system to slavery.
 Changes to the Labour Market Regulatory Law were made in April 2009 and implemented starting 1 August 2009.
 Under the new law, migrants are sponsored by the Labour Market Regulation Authority and can change from one employer to another without their employer's agreement.
 Three months' notice is required to quit from an employer.

 However, in November 2009 Human Rights Watch stated that "authorities do little to enforce compliance" with "employers who withhold wages and passports from migrant employees ... practices [which] are illegal under Bahraini law."

 Israel

 For years through the year 2006, Israel effectively maintained a kafala system, which in Israel was called the "binding system".
 As with the kafala system, migrant laborers in Israel were tied to a specific employer for the duration of their visas.
 Over the years when Israel maintained this system, passport confiscation and other abuses were systematic and effectively went unpunished.

-The Israeli Supreme Court struck down the Israeli version of the kafala system in a landmark March 2006 decision, Kav LaOved Worker’s Hotline v.
+The Israeli Supreme Court struck down the Israeli version of the kafala system in a landmark March 2006 decision, Kav LaOved Worker's Hotline v.
 Government of Israel, with the Court citing human rights concerns.
-However, a 2014 study by Israeli labour scholars Adriana Kemp and Rebeca Raijman claimed that the binding system still applies to migrant domestic workers, though not to migrant workers in general.
+While the 2006 decision removed the Israeli version of the kafala system in a formal sense, a 2014 study by Israeli labour scholars Adriana Kemp and Rebeca Raijman claimed that the binding system still applied to migrant domestic workers, though not to migrant workers in general.
+Abuses of migrant non-domestic workers in Israel remained widespread as of 2015; a 2015 study by Human Rights Watch found that almost all Thai migrant workers on kibbutzim in Israel lived in squalor, were denied regular days off, and were worked beyond, and paid below, legally mandated requirements.